hoisie/web/Readme.md

 # web.go

 web.go is the simplest way to write web applications in the Go programming language.
+It's ideal for writing simple, performant backend web services.

 ## Overview